oracle-livelabs/goldengate/oci-ggs/create/create-gb.md

 You're brought to the Deployment Details page.
 It takes a few minutes for the deployment to be created.
 Its status will change from CREATING to ACTIVE when it is ready for  you to use.

-created.
-Its status will change from CREATING to ACTIVE when it is ready for  you to use.

 ## Task 2: Register the source connection

 First, follow the steps below to connect the source Oracle Autonomous Transaction Processing \(ATP\) Database.